twitter/finatra/_sources/index.rst.txt

     [info] com.twitter:inject-slf4j_2.12:...
     [info] com.twitter:inject-utils_2.12:...

-In this case, when executing the `packageBin` task for `finatra-http` in the test configuration these dependencies are necessary.
+In this case, when executing the `packageBin` task for `finatra-http-server` in the test configuration these dependencies are necessary.
 Unfortunately, this listing does not explicity state if it's the compile-time or the test-jar version of the dependency that is necessary.
-However, it is safe to assume that if you want a dependency on the `finatra-http` test-jar you will also need to add dependencies on any test-jar from the listed dependencies as well.
+However, it is safe to assume that if you want a dependency on the `finatra-http-server` test-jar you will also need to add dependencies on any test-jar from the listed dependencies as well.

 To continue getting started, please see the `Finatra User's Guide <user-guide/index.html>`__.